DelroyGayle/KoolAIChess/TESTING.md

 Originally, I envisioned that the user could browse and select a pgn file from their computer and play the game.
 However, I quickly realised that, that is far beyond the scope of this project and my expertise. :)
 <br>Instead,
-   * copy solely the Movetext from a pgn file
+   * Copy solely the Movetext from a pgn file
-   * place it into the input.pgn file
+   * Place it into the input.pgn file
-   * then the program will parse this file and run the parsed chess moves.
+   * Then the program will parse this file and run the parsed chess moves

 In short,
    * The program reads the entire contents of input.pgn